varnishcache/varnish-cache/doc/sphinx/reference/vcl_var.rst

 	Readable from: vcl_hit

-	The HTTP protocol version stored with the object.
+	The HTTP protocol version stored in the object.

 obj.status